ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 ## Confusion Is the Silent Killer

-One of the most common reasons players quit is not difficulty.
+One of the most common reasons players quit is not difficulty, it’s confusion.

-It’s confusion.

 If players don’t understand: